 The thinking behind the DPF is that as your use your vehicle, soot will accumulate in the filter and once it's full, you'll return your vehicle to the main dealer where they'll fit a new DPF, that sounds reasonable in theory but in practice, new DPF's can cost thousands, fortunately there are a range of cost effective aftermarket solutions available to us.

-You can attempt to help you vehicle enter regeneration mode by itself, this typically involves driving your vehicle on a longer journey of 20-30 minutes whilst maintaining an engine speed of approximately 2,500rpm, this will vary from vehicle to vehicle, we recommend consulting your vehicle hand book for more information about the DPF regeneration procedure for your vehicle.
+Firstly, don't ignore it, if the DPF warning light has come on it doesn't necessarily mean there's a fault, it could be that your vehicle just needs a little help entering it's passive regeneration mode, this typically involves driving your vehicle on a longer journey of 20-30 minutes whilst maintaining an engine speed of approximately 2,500rpm, this will vary from vehicle to vehicle so you should consult your vehicle hand book for more information about the DPF regeneration procedure for your vehicle.

-If your vehicle is unable to self regenerate and the DPF light has remained on, it's time to contact us.
+If your vehicle is unable to self regenerate and the DPF warning light has remained on, it's time to contact us.

-If you ignore the DPF warning light, in time additional lights and symbols may become illuminated on your vehicles dashboard and your vehicle will likely experience a reduction in power.
+If you ignore the DPF warning light, in time additional lights and symbols may become illuminated on your vehicle's dashboard and your vehicle will likely experience a reduction in power.